-Memtech International Ltd. (the "Company") is committed to maintaining a high standard of corporate governance with specific references to the Principles of the Singapore Corporate Governance Code (the "Code").
+Memtech International Ltd. (the "Company") is committed to maintaining a high standard of corporate governance with specific references to the Principles of the Singapore Code of Corporate Governance (the "Code").
 The Board of Directors (the "Board") is pleased to confirm that the Company has generally adhered to the principles and guidelines of the Code.